-Flight headed to London evacuated over 'terror-related' talk
+London-bound flight evacuated over 'terror-related' talk; Brits arrested

 A backpack belonging one of the men was examined by a bomb squad and destroyed in a controlled explosion, police said.
 It's unclear why the backpack was singled out.

-Dogs were also called to search the aircraft for suspicious items.
+Dogs were also called to search the plane for suspicious items, but no explosives were found.
+The aircraft was later cleared for use.

 Because the flight was rescheduled to continue Sunday, all passengers were given an overnight hotel stay and refreshments.